 I’d lovelovelove to hear your favorites inspiration sources, because I’m always looking to check out beautiful setups!
-One of my personal favorites is livvylandblog on Instagram!
+One of my personal favorite flat lay photography is livvylandblog on Instagram!
 Drop me a comment with any recommendations you have…I’ve gotta hear!
 Plus tweet Sarah here to say hello and welcome to the team.
 She’ll be tickled rosy pink. 😉

 P.S.
 Shopbop is having a two-day-only hot designer sale, so I had to letcha know!
 Y’all know anytime I splurge on *anything* you can bet it was on s-a-l-e. 😉 Enter code DESIGNER25 at checkout to save 25% on your whole shebang!
 Here are my fave shoe picks from the sale (like these Rebecca Minkoff – um YAAAS honey):